 So I'm at SciPy2017 (I had a talk on ReproZip accepted - slides) and I learned about some amazing open source tools for research!
 This year, SciPy 2017 was in Austin, Texas from July 10-16, 2017.
 It was the 16th annual Scientific Computing with Python Conference, and focused on great new tools and methods for research with Python.

 - SciSheets: Anyone who knows me knows that I really can't stand Excel.
-It encodes your data weirdly, and is such a black box it causes more errors in research than it ever helps analysis.
+It encodes your data weirdly and is such a black box it causes more errors in research than it ever helps analysis.
 This is why I was pumped to see a session on building a better spreadsheet - one that combines programming with the simplicity of spreadsheets.
-SciSheets is a web application that allows users to run Python expressions or scripts in a spreadhseet, but also export spreadsheets to a standalone Python program!
+SciSheets is a web application that allows users to run Python expressions or scripts in a spreadsheet, but also export spreadsheets to a standalone Python program!
 You can find a demo video here!

 - nbgrader: This is a phenomenal application for assignment management and grading in Jupyter notebooks.
 The nbgrader extension for Jupyter notebooks guides the instructor through assignment and grading tasks using the familiar Jupyter notebook interface.
 It's made up of a few Jupyter Notebook extensions.
 The formgrader extension allows instructors to use functionality from nbgrader to generate student versions of assignments (including releasing to students), collecting assignments, and auto and manual grading submissions.
 Students just work in the notebook and submit!
 You can read more at the GitHub repo.